Dark Hedges 2022 Programme

 Cult Classics

-We’ve also included several anniversary screenings within this year’s lineup including John Carpenter’s Prince of Darkness at the Sunflower Public House (Monday 24 October) and The Monster Squad at Movie House Cinemas Cityside (Monday 31 October).
+We’ve also included several anniversary screenings within this year’s lineup including John Carpenter’s Prince of Darkness at the Sunflower Public House and The Monster Squad at Movie House Cinemas Cityside.

-As part of our festival’s classic horror strand, we’ll be screening James Whales’ Bride of Frankenstein at the Strand Arts Centre (Sunday 30 October) and teamed up with The Readers in the Rue Morgue for a special charity screening of Night of the Living Dead on Halloween Night
+As part of our festival’s classic horror strand, we’ll be screening James Whales’ Bride of Frankenstein at the Strand Arts Centre and teamed up with Readers from the Morgue for a special charity screening of Night of the Living Dead on Halloween Night

 BFI’s In Dreams are Monsters Season

-We’ll also be screening Tom Holland’s Fright Night at the Queen’s Film Theatre (Friday 29 October).
+We’ll also be screening Tom Holland’s Fright Night at the Queen’s Film Theatre.

 Short Films